 Bobby and his brother Luke are looking for love… A comic look at the perils of dating with and without an intellectual disability.

 Ingrid’s big goal is to hang glide.
-Her journey to the edge of the precipice took hard work, perseverance and character – the latter she has in spades.
+Her journey to the edge of the precipice took hard work, perseverance and character.

 Dane shares his personal story of life with autism, using musical performance and informative dialogue.

 This film takes a rare look at the controversial subject of parents with intellectual disabilities and their children.

 A music video by Station 17- a collection of musicians from a Hamburg community of people with developmental disabilities.

 Jack Blond is a regular guy with Down syndrome who idolizes James Bond.